ahmad-alkadri/ahmad-alkadri.github.io/content/posts/is-it-possible-to-really-know-someone.md

 categories: ["Philosophy"]
 description: This shouldn’t have surprised me as much as it does, but I have come to the realization that, in conclusion, we will never fully know or understand others or even ourselves.
 hideSummary: false
+cover:
+    image: "/img/to-really-know-someone/img01.jpg"
+    caption: "Artwork from the book that I bought, apparently part of [Penguin Vintage series](https://shop.penguin.co.uk/products/the-wind-up-bird-chronicle-vintage1) (I don’t know how it ended up at a small bookstore in Den Haag)"
 ---

 I forgot where I first heard this, and if someone can tell me the source, I’d